run-ai/docs/saas/monitor-performance-and-health/reports.md

 Reports allow users to access and organize large amounts of data in a clear, CSV-formatted layout.
 They enable users to monitor resource consumption, analyze trends, and make data-driven decisions to optimize their AI workloads effectively.

+{% hint style="info" %}
+Reports is enabled by default for SaaS tenants.
+In order to enable the feature for tenants, additional configuration must be added.
+See [Enabling reports for self-hosted accounts](#enabling-reports-for-self-hosted-accounts).
+{% endhint %}

 ## Report types

 Currently, only “Consumption Reports” are available, which provides insights into the consumption of resources such as GPU, CPU, and CPU memory across organizational units.